kubrickzirconia/odd-abap/README.md

 ## [Z_PLAYLIST_LB][2]

 A DDIC created to store song titles.
 The user can create, read, update, and delete the DDIC using an RFC enabled function module written to handle these operations.
+Uploaded 04/06/2019.

 [1]: https://github.com/kubrickzirconia/odd-abap/tree/master/Z_PRESS_START_LB